kyoka-miy/daytra/README.md

 After learning the basics of HTML, CSS and JavaScript, I coded some demo sites including a WordPress site for about 6 months.
 The mockups (designs) were provided by this project.
-In each file, README file explains in detail.